Deborah Cox: 2010–2017: The Queen Project, dance music and Broadway

 In 2010, it was announced that Cox would be joining fellow R&B singers Kelly Price and Tamia to form a supergroup.
 While the trio recorded several tracks together, their joint album The Queen Project eventually failed to materialize due timing issues and label politics.
 In 2011, Cox released the dance-heavy single "If It Wasn't for Love" through Deco Entertainment.
 It became her eleventh chart topper on Billboard's Dance Club Songs and was to precede a new studio album which remained unreleased.
 In September 2012, Cox gave her inaugural performance as the female lead Lucy in a revival of the musical Jekyll & Hyde which toured North America for twenty-five weeks.
 While the show enjoyed a limited Broadway run only, Cox received positive reviews for her performance.
 Also in 2012, she collaborated with rapper Akon on the song "No Labels", the official anthem of the same-titled American bipartisan political organization.
 The following year, Cox collaborated with DJ Paige on the non-album single "Higher".
-Released through Electronic Kingdom Records, it became her twelfth number-one hit on the US Dance Club Songs chart.
+Released on March 18, through Electronic Kingdom Records, it became her twelfth number-one hit on the US Dance Club Songs chart.
 In 2014, Cox was one of the performers at the opening ceremonies of WorldPride in Toronto, alongside Melissa Etheridge, Tom Robinson and Steve Grand.

 In 2015, she provided vocals for the made for television biographical film Whitney, directed by Angela Bassett based on American recording artist Whitney Houston.
 Cox performed all of Houston's vocals in the film, including "I Will Always Love You", "I'm Your Baby Tonight", and "The Greatest Love of All."
 The same year, she released the deep house-influenced "Kinda Miss You", as well as the ballad "More Than I Knew" as singles.
 Both were set to appear on her sixth album Work of Art, initially announced for an August 2015 release through Deco and Primary Wave Music.
 However, after several delays, the album remained unreleased.
 In 2016, Cox played the lead role of Josephine Baker in the Broadway-bound musical Josephine, which chronicled the singer's life between the years of 1939 and 1945, and starred as Rachel Marron in the North American Tour of the musical The Bodyguard based on the 1992 film of the same name.
 In support of the musical, Cox released the EP I Will Always Love You on Deco and Broadway Records, containing cover versions of seven Whitney Houston originals as well as Houston's cover of Dolly Parton's "I Will Always Love You."
 In June 2017, she released an uptempo dance single "Let the World Be Ours Tonight" during LGBTQ pride season on Radikal Records and Galactic Media.
 It marked her 13th single to top Billboard's Dance Club Songs.